-Take, for example, ‘Studying Tibetan’ (Bod yig slob pa བོད་ཡིག་སློབ་པ), a comedic routine written in 1980 by Dondhup Gyel (Don grub rgyal དོན་གྲུབ་རྒྱལ), considered one of the founders of modern Tibetan literature.
+Take, for example, ‘Studying Tibetan’ (Bod yig slob pa བོད་ཡིག་སློབ་པ), a comedic routine written in 1980 by Dondhup Gyal (Don grub rgyal དོན་གྲུབ་རྒྱལ), considered one of the founders of modern Tibetan literature.
 The sketch hails from a genre of comic dialogue similar to Abbot and Costello’s ‘Who’s on First‘ that became popular in Northeastern Tibet in the post-Mao period.
-‘Studying Tibetan’ has gone largely unnoticed among Dondhup Gyel’s other work – I have found no record that it has ever been performed – but it’s a quick-witted commentary on contemporary Tibet.
+‘Studying Tibetan’ has gone largely unnoticed among Dondhup Gyal’s other work – I have found no record that it has ever been performed – but it’s a quick-witted commentary on contemporary Tibet.

-Explicitly referenced in the title of Dondhup Gyel’s sketch, concerns about Tibetan language have grown increasingly prevalent in recent decades.
+Explicitly referenced in the title of Dondhup Gyal’s sketch, concerns about Tibetan language have grown increasingly prevalent in recent decades.
 For several years, there have been protests about the perceived lack of support for Tibetan language education.
 A recent Human Rights Watch report, meanwhile, discusses how authorities have closed informal Tibetan language education classes.
-But this is nothing new, particularly in the Northeastern Tibetan region known as Amdo (A’mdo ཨ་མདོ, located in present-day Qinghai and Gansu provinces) which Dondhup Gyel and many of Tibet’s most renowned artists and intellectuals call home.
+But this is nothing new, particularly in the Northeastern Tibetan region known as Amdo (A’mdo ཨ་མདོ, located in present-day Qinghai and Gansu provinces) which Dondhup Gyal and many of Tibet’s most renowned artists and intellectuals call home.
 In fact, these worries date back at least to the beginning of the post-Mao period.

 ‘Studying Tibetan’ begins with two people greeting each other and bantering in proverbs (gtam dpe གཏམ་དཔེ):